 How should teams execute moves as growth investments?

 Start by keeping the orbit tight.
-Most successful movers stay in their neighbourhood to protect client access and hiring pipelines.
+Most successful office movers stay in their neighbourhood to protect client access and hiring pipelines.
 Cushman and Wakefield London Moves shows 64% of transactions stayed within the same business district.

 Technology firms model this discipline with 61 relocations in 2023 and 24 staying inside their existing submarket.